If anyone asked me what my favorite room in the house is, it would usually be my family room.

 But we all love how it looks in here now.

-So much lighter.
+So much brighter.

-It feels so fresh and clean in here now!
+It feels so fresh in here now.

 I don’t think I have ever loved a paint color so much.